PulseWaves/Specification/specification.rst

     "Max Z", "double", "8 bytes"
     "Min Z", "double", "8 bytes"

-Any field in the PuLSe Header that is not required or that is not used must be zero filled.
+Any field in the Pulse Header that is not required or that is not used must be zero filled.

 File Signature:
   The file signature must contain the zero-terminated string of 16 characters “PulseWavesPulse" that can be checked by user software as a quick look validate the file type.